-Because language learning at school is mostly theoretical and you don’t always get to use the language you’ve learned, you think you don’t know much or anything at all.
+Because language learning at school is mostly theoretical and you hardly get to use the language you’ve learned, you think you don’t know much or anything at all.
 But the fact is, you've spent seven years, sometimes longer, accumulating a lot of language, stored at the back of your brains, waiting to be used.

-Don't hesitate to send me your questions about language learning.
+Don't hesitate to send me your questions.